Catrionamcd/ViewsIt-Site/TEST.md

 *User Stories*
 * Site visitor to view list of approved channels.
 * Site visitor to view posts in channels.
-* Site visitor to view stats for a post, see how many likes there are.
+* Site visitor to view stats for a post, see how many likes there areagainst that post.

 1. Check that once the site is initiated a list of approved posts should appear on the screen for the vistors perusal.
 2. The navigation bar should only have the home, register/login, channel list and search options.